courros/hnco/README.md

 algorithm-function couple in a given set.
 Results are computed per function then globally.
 This experiment partly follows the experimental procedure of the COCO framework (see references).

+### Function parameter

+The purpose of this experiment is to study the influence of a function parameter on the performance of search algorithms.

 ### Lookup ratio